 Live Fencing:

-Traditional euphorbia hedging is grown.
+Traditional euphorbia hedging is grown to protect gardens from livestock.

 Medicinal Herbs:

-One of our most successful programs has been the cultivation of medicinal herbs for curing common conditions.
-Where the local Health Service has few medicines this enable people to treat themselves with their own herbal remedies.
 Africa AHEAD has developed Training material and can offer training on 30 basic herbs with practice on preparation of remedies and their individual uses.
 This is particularly useful for HIV/AIDS programmes where it is a practical way to relieve the stress of untreated symptoms.

 Vegetables: